-How to grow Courgettes
+How to grow courgettes

 Courgette varieties

-There are numerous excellent courgette varieties including those producing round or yellow fruit: Defender, Eight Ball (round), Gold Rush (yellow), One Ball (round and yellow), Parador, Sunburst (yellow), Tondo di Chiario Nizza, Zucchini.
+There are numerous excellent courgette varieties to try, including those producing round or yellow fruit: Defender, Eight Ball (round), Gold Rush (yellow), One Ball (round and yellow), Parador, Sunburst (yellow), Tondo di Chiario Nizza, Zucchini.

 What you’ll need to start growing courgettes